tauri-apps/plugins-workspace/plugins/fs/permissions/autogenerated/reference.md

 `$APPLOCALDATA/EBWebView` folder on windows as the webview data and configuration values are stored here.
 Allowing access can lead to sensitive information disclosure and should be well considered.|
 |`read-all`|This enables all read related commands without any pre-configured accessible paths.|
+|`read-app-specific-dirs-recursive`|This permission allows recursive read functionality on the application
+specific base directories.
+|
 |`read-dirs`|This enables directory read and file metadata related commands without any pre-configured accessible paths.|
 |`read-files`|This enables file read related commands without any pre-configured accessible paths.|
 |`read-meta`|This enables all index or metadata related commands without any pre-configured accessible paths.|